reuissir/Domain-Adaptation-w-Neural-Style-Transfer/README.md

 Virtual Kitti(VKITTI) offers synthetic object detection data, produced with Unity, that simulates real-world environments.
 It offers real-time drive images in overcast, morning, sunset, foggy, and rainy backgrounds that are absent in KITTI.
 On top of VKITTI, we sought to create a stylized dataset with neural style transfer which would perform better than VKITTI on a never-before-seen dataset(BDD100k).
 We trained two groups of datasets: 1: "KITTI + VKITTI", 2: "KITTI + VKITTI clone + NST VKITTI Clone" .
 Testing was done on BDD100k to compare the results.

 #### Problem at hand:
-- YOLOv5 trained on KITTI + VKITTI performs well on KITTI dataset, however, suffers difficulty in detecting in environments not offered by VKITTI nor KITTI.
+- YOLOv5 trained on KITTI + VKITTI performs well on KITTI, however, suffers difficulty in detecting in environments not offered by VKITTI nor KITTI.

 * Scenes where the model trained with KITTI + VKITTI showed difficulty in detection